Waikanae: Transport

-The town is the current northern terminus of the Kapiti Line for the Metlink commuter rail service.
+The town is the current northern terminus of the Kāpiti Line for the Metlink commuter rail service.
 This service has operated since February 2011, into the newly rebuilt Waikanae Railway Station.
 The new Matangi electric multiple units entered service at the same time in 2011.
 Prior to that, the only direct commuter train to Wellington was the Capital Connection from Palmerston North which still leaves for Wellington in the morning and returns in the evening en route to Palmerston North.

-Local bus services link Waikanae Village with Waikanae Beach and Otaki.
+Local bus services link Waikanae Village with Waikanae Beach and Ōtaki.

 Local media

-A radio station Beach FM 106.3 broadcasts from Waikanae Village, covering the Kapiti and Horowhenua districts.
-Two local newspapers provide coverage of the Kapiti region.
+A radio station Beach FM 106.3 broadcasts from Waikanae Village, covering the Kāpiti and Horowhenua districts.
+The local newspaper Kāpiti Observer provides coverage of the Kāpiti region.